slackmagic/bbl-pkmn-2020/readme.md

 - Create a Salameche
 - Create a **Appears** method
 - Println
-- Borrow checker
+- Borrow checker => &

 ## Part.4 : Cleaning project

 - Create **Core** folder
 - Create a **pokemon** file
-- Change the visibility of attributes
+- Change the visibility of Pokemon attributes

 ## Part.5 : Create Poketype and a constructor